 5 min read · Cost

-Sliding (glider) windows are one of the most common California window operations — easy to operate, screen-friendly, and well-suited to many California layouts.
-Here's the cost picture.
+Sliding (glider) windows are one of the most common California window operations — easy to operate, screen-friendly, and well-suited to the wide horizontal openings found across postwar and tract architecture.
+Per-unit cost tracks closely with casement or double-hung in equivalent frame material.
+Here's the full cost picture, how sliders compare to other operations, and where they fit best.

 How sliding compares to casement and double-hung